bkovaluk/packer-images/README.md

-# Packer Project Repository
+# Packer Images Repository

-Welcome to the Packer Project Repository.
+Welcome to the Packer Images Repository.
 This project automates the creation of Docker images using HashiCorp Packer, providing a consistent and repeatable build process for development and deployment environments.

 ## Table of Contents